The Crimson Wing: Mystery of the Flamingos: Soundtrack

-Mark Mancina, who previously written and composed an arrangement of "When You Wish Upon a Star" for the 2006 Disney logo with David Metzger as the co-arranger and orchestrator, composed the music for the Disneynature logo.
+Mark Mancina composed the music for the Disneynature logo.
+He has previously written and composed an arrangement of "When You Wish Upon a Star" for the 2006 Disney logo with David Metzger as the co-arranger and orchestrator.

 Reception

 Critical reception

 On the review aggregator website Rotten Tomatoes, 75% of 20 critics' reviews are positive, with an average rating of 6.50/10.